-I have worked as a nurse, in the clinic or in the hospital for almost 9 years in a rural hospital, and have found my true passion is labor and delivery.
+I have worked as a nurse in the clinic or in the hospital, at a rural critical access hospital since 2013, and have found my true passion is labor and delivery.
 As well as having such a positive and empowering experience through the birth of my 4 children, I discovered supporting women in the birth space was my passion.
 I believe every women deserves a birth that leaves them feeling strong, empowered, and respected.
 The birth of a baby is one of the most influential and sacred times in a families life, and I wanted to assist women in making that experience become their reality.
 I have received my certification through Childbirth International in the Fall of 2021 and have continued my education through Spinning Babies International.
 I have gotten the opportunity to attend many different kinds of births.
 Births at rural hospitals, large hospitals, worked with midwives, maternal fetal medicine specialists, family practice provider, been a part of labor inductions, spontaneous labor, births with and without epidurals, high risk and low risk women and pregnancies.
 No matter what kind of pregnancy and birth you have I want to help support you every step of the way.

-When I am not working or being a doula, I am busy enjoying life with 4 kids and my pig farmer husband of 8 years.
+When I am not working or being a doula, I am busy enjoying life with 4 kids and my pig farmer husband since 2013.
 As a family we love being outside on our acreage and tagging along with dad to the pig barns.
 My personal hobbies include running/exercising, cooking, drinking wine, and spending time with friends and family!